lumifyio/lumify/tools/backup-restore/README.md

 # Restore

 **WARNING:**
-Restore is a destructive process and will move the tablet files from the backup directories.
+Restore is a destructive process and will move the tablet files from the restore directory (unless you use the `--hdfsRestoreTempDirectory=` option)
 See _org.apache.accumulo.core.client.admin.TableOperations.importTable_

         java -jar tools/backup-restore/target/lumify-backup-restore-0.4.1-SNAPSHOT-with-dependencies.jar \